 Source: WhatsApp

-The memes feature a conversation in a WhatsApp group that several men had, about the memes being shared in the group.
-A sexist conversation ensued when one member of the group commented "Which variant is circled in blue?"
+The memes feature a conversation in a WhatsApp group that several men had about the memes being shared.
+A sexist conversation ensued when one group member commented, "Which variant is circled in blue?"
 Then it ends with a laughing emoticon.
-This is enough to illustrate how women are likened to food that can be enjoyed with a choice of variants.
+This example is enough to illustrate how women are likened to an object that can be enjoyed with a choice of variants.

-Mulvey in Durham (2006, pp. 87–104) explains that the existence of women is often just to fulfill the instinct of scopophila.
-This means that women are only used as objects of spectacle in various contents.
+Mulvey in Durham (2006, pp. 87–104) explains that the existence of women is often to fulfil the instinct of scopophilia.
+It means that women are only used as objects of spectacle in various contents.
 The presence of women in the media, including memes, is often not appreciated as a subject, which also determines their own identity.
-They are considered more as a complement, which is only seen from their physical existence alone.
-This shows how the domination of patriarchy works on the Internet to produce cyber sexism and even harassment of women.
+They are considered more as a compliment, which is only seen from their physical existence alone, which shows how patriarchy works on the Internet to produce cyber sexism and even harassment of women.

-Both sexist memes contain symbolic violence that occurs and is carried out on the Internet.
+Sexist memes containing symbolic violence occurs and is carried out on the Internet.
 Symbolic violence is an attempt to dominate one group over another.
 In this case, the domination of men over women.
 Women are objects of male domination through symbols that are used as a form of power practice.

-Pierre Bourdieu (2020) in the framework of the theory of symbolic violence mentions that there are four elements that are commonly used in efforts to dominate power, namely habitus, capital, arena, and symbolic violence.
-Habitus is a mental structure used to understand the social world, this mental structure is the main product of the internalization of the structure of the social world.
+Pierre Bourdieu (2020), in the framework of the theory of symbolic violence, mentions that four elements are commonly used in efforts to dominate power, namely Habitus, capital, arena, and symbolic violence.
+Habitus is a mental structure used to understand the social world, and this mental structure is the main product of the internalisation of the structure of the social world.
 Capital is the ownership of materials, knowledge, skills, expertise, networks that can be used as a means of domination.
 The arena is the area or realm of domination actors.
 The climax is symbolic violence that is used as a means of legitimacy and domination.

-If it is associated with the meme phenomenon with the content of harassment against women it appears that the efforts to legitimize and dominate the power of men over women.
-Social construction which can be referred to as habitus is the construction of the function, role, and position of women in society.
+If it is associated with the meme phenomenon with the content of harassment against women, the efforts to legitimise and dominate men's power over women appear.
+Social construction, which can be referred to as Habitus, is the construction of women's function, role, and position in society.

-Gender stereotypes and biases are important factors in understanding these symbols of symbolic violence.
+Gender stereotypes and biases are essential factors in understanding these symbols of symbolic violence.
 In addition to physical and psychological characteristics, women are restrained by norms and values more than men.
-The traditional concept requires women to be gentle, and obedient to men (Suryani, 2017).
-With the mental structure built, women unconsciously have accepted to be a second-class social group under men.
+The traditional concept requires women to be gentle and obedient to men (Suryani, 2017).
+With the mental structure built, women unconsciously have accepted to be placed in a second-class social group under men.
 Knowledge instruments are a manifestation of the formation of domination relations.
-Symbolic violence is institutionalized through the mediation of an agreement that cannot be carried out by the domination of the dominant.
-Meanwhile, the domination person has nothing except the knowledge instruments which are also owned by the dominant (Musarrofa, 2019).
+Symbolic violence is institutionalised through the mediation of an agreement that the dominant domination cannot carry out.
+Meanwhile, the dominant person has nothing except the knowledge instruments owned by the dominant (Musarrofa, 2019).

-Therefore, cyber sexism is basically a form of the domination of a group over another group in a different world from its origin.
+Therefore, cyber sexism is basically dominating a group over another in a different world from its origin.
 In this case, the dominance of men over women.
-Women are objects of male domination through symbols (memes) that are used as a form of power practice.
+Women are objects of male domination through symbols (memes) used as a form of power practice.

 Cyber sexism and evidence of patriarchal dominance